23andMe, MyHeritage partner to combine DNA and family trees

-TEL AVIV (Reuters) - Personal genetics company 23andMe and Israel’s MyHeritage said on Tuesday they would collaborate to enable people to discover their heritage based on genetic ancestry and documented family history.
+TEL AVIV, Oct 21 (Reuters) - Personal genetics company 23andMe and Israel’s MyHeritage said on Tuesday they would collaborate to enable people to discover their heritage based on genetic ancestry and documented family history.

 MyHeritage helps families find their history with family tree tools and a library of more than 5.5 billion historical records.